Darkone83/Type-D/README.md

   <img src="https://github.com/Darkone83/Type-D/blob/main/images/Duke%20install/Screws.jpg">
 </div>

 3 **Front faceplate prep** Remove your front faceplate on the back; you will see a tab that sticks up, which will need to be trimmed, revealing the snap to the top jewel of the controller.
-Use a screw driver to gently push the tab and remove the jewl from your controller.
+Use a screwdriver to gently push the tab and remove the jewel from your controller.

 <div align=center>
 Front: